 The Intangible Element: The Symphony of Sound

 What truly separates extraordinary convertibles from merely good ones is sound engineering—both literal and figurative.
 With no roof to muffle the engine, the exhaust note becomes part of the driving experience.
 The Ferrari Portofino M exemplifies this perfectly.
-Its twin-turbo V8 is electronically tuned to deliver a spine-tingling crescendo as it approaches its 7,500 RPM redline.
+Its twin-turbo V8 is electronically tuned to deliver a soul-stirring crescendo as it approaches its 7,500 RPM redline.
 With the top down on Italy’s Amalfi Coast, the sound reverberates off the rock walls, creating a private concert for driver and passenger.

 Even the humble Miata receives exhaustive attention to its acoustic profile.
 Chief engineer Takao Kijima once explained to me how they tuned the intake system to deliver a specific resonance at 5,000 RPM—precisely when the engine’s torque peaks.
 This careful orchestration creates an auditory reward exactly when the car feels most alive.